fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 Both this and the previous version of the test work.
 However, both are problematic to the extent that if the registration form is changed, the tests may break, as they rely on the fields to be on the page in a certain order.

-A better solution is to define unique test id attributes for the fields, and search the fields in the tests based on them using the method [getByTestId](https://playwright.dev/docs/api/class-page#page-get-by-test-id ).
+A better solution is to define unique test id attributes for the fields, to search for them in the tests using the method [getByTestId](https://playwright.dev/docs/api/class-page#page-get-by-test-id ).

 Let's expand the login form as follows